-IX.
-Next Steps / Further Research
+X. Next Steps / Further Research

-- "All-cases" Analytic Angles Distribution: Analogous to deriving the angles distribution (pdf, cdf, and analytic quantile function) under the Gaussian identity matrix as is done herein, deriving the "all cases" analytic solution, under all relevant conditions, not only would add great insight to this applied research, but also speed up implementation closer to 'real time.'
-This open problem appears to be nontrivial, if as similarly challenging as deriving the same for spectral distributions. - Similar Research on Competing Measures: Extending this analysis to Spearman's Rho and Kendall's Tau potentially would be extremely useful.
-The latter already has been shown to have more extensive connections to Pearson's correlation than previously thought (see Lindskog et al., 2003), and some recent results show similar (see Bandeira et al., 2017, and Li, Wang, and Li, 2021), but not identical (see Li, Wang, and Wang, 2021), behavior in their spectral distributions. - Comparisons Against / Conjoint Usage with, Competing Methods: Comparing NAbC, under wide-ranging test conditions, to Hansen & Archakov (2021) and the Bayesian approaches of Lan et al. (2020) and Ghosh et al. (2020) likely would be a useful and insightful exercise.
+- "All-cases" Analytic Angles Distribution: Analogous to deriving the angles distribution (pdf, cdf, and analytic quantile function) for Pearson's under the Gaussian identity matrix presumption, as is done herein, deriving the "all cases" analytic solution, under general conditions, for Pearson's, Kendall's, and Spearman's matrices, would add great insight to this applied research and speed up implementation over our nonparametric (NAbC) solution.
+This open problem appears to be nontrivial, if as similarly challenging as deriving the same for the spectral distributions of these matrices (see Bandeira et al., 2017, and Li, Wang, and Li, 2021; and Li, Wang, and Wang, 2021 for more on the spectral distributions associated with Kendall's matrix; as well as Lindskog et al., 2003 for more on at least modestly surprising connections between Pearson's and Kendall's). - Comparisons Against / Conjoint Usage with, Competing Methods: Comparing NAbC, under wide-ranging test conditions, to Hansen & Archakov (2021) and the Bayesian approaches of Lan et al. (2020) and Ghosh et al. (2020) likely would be a useful and insightful exercise.
 The four approaches differ in notable ways, yet have some strong similarities: the two Bayesian approaches both adopt the hyperspherical geometric framework that forms the foundation for NAbC.
 Perhaps using them in conjunction would be fruitful, as the limitations of each cited above may be the strengths of the other.
-This certainly appears to be the case for the evolutionary approach of Papenbrock et al. (2021). - Statistical Process Monitoring: While NAbC's application to hypothesis testing is self-evident, it would be useful to see if the many statistical process control methods designed for monitoring the correlation and covariance matrices could make use of the NAbC sampling density, or if the latter could be used to validate results of the methods proposed in papers like Adegoke et al. (2022), Ajadi et al. (2021), Bours & Steland (2020), Wang et al. (2019), Choi and Shin (2021), and others like those reviewed in Ebadi et al. (2021).
+This certainly appears to be the case for the evolutionary approach of Papenbrock et al. (2021). - Statistical Process Monitoring: While NAbC's application to hypothesis testing is self-evident, it would be useful to see if the many statistical process control methods designed for monitoring correlation and covariance matrices could make use of the NAbC sampling density, or if the latter could be used to validate results of the methods proposed in papers like Adegoke et al. (2022), Ajadi et al. (2021), Bours & Steland (2020), Wang et al. (2019), Choi and Shin (2021), and others like those reviewed in Ebadi et al. (2021).